JohnTerragnoli/ECE383_Lab02/README.md

 #Documentation
-C2C Sabin Park worked with me all Saturday night to help me find out why my code wasn't working.
+C2C Sabin Park lent me his working code so I could compare it with mine and find the issue.